Data infrastructure for the AI era

 Audit Sprint

-We audit what's wrong.
-Report + prioritised action plan.
+We audit what is wrong.
+Prioritised report + action plan.

 When it fits

-When the setup works but the numbers are being argued about internally.
-Or you're unsure what from a UA→GA4 migration still holds.
+When the setup runs but the numbers are questioned internally.

 When it fits